kristor27/langraph-chatbot-wiki/README.md

 # LangGraph Chatbot with External Tools

-This project implements a multi-agent chatbot using LangGraph, LangChain, and OpenAI's GPT model.
+This project implements achatbot agent using LangGraph, LangChain, and OpenAI's GPT model.
 The chatbot can access external tools like Wikipedia and ArXiv to provide more informed responses.

 ## Features